2023/08/21-23 Late Summer French Heatwave

 Conclusion

-Based on the above, we conclude that heatwaves similar to the late August 2023 French heatwave have become between 0 °C and 4 °C warmer in the present than in the past.
-We interpret this heatwave as a largely unique event for which natural climate variability played a role.
+Based on the above, we conclude that heatwaves similar to the late August 2023 French heatwave have become between 0 °C and 2 °C warmer in the present than in the past.
+We interpret this heatwave as an event for which natural climate variability played a role.

 Additional Information : Complete Output of the Analysis